sydneyhaskell/sydneyhaskell.org/README.md

 ### Blog posts

 When you write blog posts, include the file under the `_posts` directory.
-Some things you can write about include: NY-Haskell events you've attended, your favorite haskell libraries, tutorials on how to use libraries, or even installation and setup tips.
+Some things you can write about include: sydneyhaskell events you've attended, your favorite haskell libraries, tutorials on how to use libraries, or even installation and setup tips.